terrafying/OctoPrint-Klipper/README.md

 Restart the container.

-A docker-compose file is also provided.
+A sample docker-compose file is also provided.

 If you have any questions, feel free to log an issue on this project, and I'll see if I can help.